 Work with the guide to create an open house at a suitable location.
 The open house will allow interested parents to learn more about Prenda model, meet the guide, and learn more about the microschool.
 After the meetup, encourage anyone who is ready to participate to enroll their child in the microschool.

-Yes!
-We partner with online charter schools in Arizona to fund microschools from state funding.
+If you live in Arizona, yes!
+We partner with online charter schools in Arizona to fund microschools with state funding.
 Prenda doesn’t cost you anything (besides the taxes you’ve already paid), yet your child gets access to a 21st century education, made possible by technology and passionate guides.

 There’s nothing stopping you from finding a better school for your child.